Yousef Majid

 Yousef Majid (born 8 September 2003) is an English cricketer who plays for Surrey County Cricket Club.
 He is a left handed batsman and slow left arm orthodox bowler.

 Early life

 Majid attended Cranleigh School and was part of the 2022 Academy intake at Surrey.
 He made his Second XI debut in 2021.
-He has also played for Chesham Cricket Club.
+He has also played for Slough CC, Chesham CC, Cranleigh CC.

-Career
+Domestic career

 He was awarded a short term professional contract in the summer of 2022, this came after he took 10 wickets in two Second XI Championship games which included a second innings 6-54 at Radlett against Middlesex.
-Majid made his List A debut on 2 August, 2022 in the Royal London One-Day Cup against Leicestershire at Guilford.
+Majid made his List A debut on 2 August 2022 in the 2022 One-Day Cup against Leicestershire at Guildford.
 He took a wicket with his fifth ball on debut.

 International career

-On 25 August, 2022 Majid was called uo to the England under-19 cricket team for the test series against Sri Lanka under-19s.
+On 25 August 2022 Majid was called up to the England under-19 cricket team for the test series against Sri Lanka under-19s.
+In December 2022 he was selected for the England U-19s to play Australia in January 2023 under head coach Michael Yardy.